hdima/erlport.org/src/docs/python.rst

 .. _erlport.erlterms.ImproperList():

 erlport.erlterms.ImproperList(list, tail)
-    Class to represents Erlang improper lists in Python.
+    Class to represent Erlang improper lists in Python.
 The ``tail`` argument can't be a list. *Note that this class exists mostly to convert improper lists received from Erlang side and probably there are no reasons to create instances of this class in Python.*